janepan9917/janepan9917.github.io/_pages/about.md

 I graduated _magna cum laude_ from Columbia University with a B.S. in Applied Mathematics.
 Before I dived into ML research, I worked in quantitative finance and data science at Morgan Stanley and Acadian Asset Management.

 In my free time, I enjoy reading and writing; my favorite author is John Steinbeck, and I'm very interested in the modernist works of Wallace Stevens and T.S.
 Eliot.
-I also enjoy